Workers' Comp Benefits Explained

 No. Most states prohibit this by law.
 If an employer does retaliate against an employee for filing a workers' compensation claim, the employer should be reported immediately to the local workers' compensation office.

-Accidents occurring on the job can trigger many different legal theories and potential lawsuit.
-If your employer acted in a reckless manner or an intentional act caused your injury, you may decide to file suit against your employer.
+Accidents occurring on the job can trigger many different legal theories and potential lawsuits.
+If your employer acted in a reckless manner or an intentional act caused your injury, or disputes your workers' comp claim, you may decide to file a lawsuit.
 Remember, though, that if you choose to do this you will likely waive your right to workers' compensation insurance.
-But if your suit is successful, you could be awarded medical expenses, lost wages, pain and suffering, mental anguish and even punitive damages.
+On the other hand, if your suit is successful, you could be awarded medical expenses, lost wages, pain and suffering, mental anguish and even punitive damages.
 You would be wise to consult with an attorney to best protect your rights.
 You can even have an experienced attorney evaluate the merits of your claim for free.